 - Look for a paper on the function of song in female house wrens in the March edition of Animal Behaviour

 - My research was featured in MSU's 'grad-at-a-glance'

 - I was featured, along with my advisor and partner teacher, in an article on the GK-12 teaching program in the Kalamazoo Gazette

 - To read stories from last field season, check out my blog

 Why I do it...

-I think this work has important implications beyond the science for both the general public and the scientific community.
+My research has important implications beyond the science for both the general public and the scientific community.
 Nature is often used to justify culturally constructed gender roles as "natural".
 I think it's important for students to see that while our species may display particular behavioral norms, nature shows a whole range of variation.I think work like mine also highlights the importance of perspective in science.
 Although scientists like to think of ourselves as completely unbiased observers in search of the truth, the questions we ask, the things that catch our eye, and even how we explain our results can be heavily influenced by what we expect.
 Females have been showing these behaviors for a long time but it many cases they were only just noticed, possibly because we never expected them.
-I think this highlights the enormous benefit the scientific community gets from involvng many different kinds of researchers with many different perspectives in the scientific process.
+I think this highlights the enormous benefit the scientific community gets from involving many different kinds of researchers with many different perspectives in the scientific process.

 On a more personal note, I've always loved the outdoors and I've been obsessed with animals for as long as I can remember.
 Field work gives me a chance to really get to know my organism and teaching gives me a chance to pass on this sense of wonder to others!

 Left: Waiting for a female house wren to fly into a mist net at my field